fruitybits/referencr/README.md

 ## Note

 This is a client-side only application.
 All pins are saved in your browser's local storage.
-Consider backing up your pins periodically if you need to preserve them long-term.